 - They will also calculate what was the “actual cash value” (ACV) of your vehicle when it was damaged.
 This is the cost of replacing that vehicle with another and sales tax with GST if applicable.
 The replacement may be with another comparable used vehicle.
-This is done on the basis of age, total mileage, equipment, general condition and average retail selling price.
+This is done on the basis of age, total mileage, equipment, general condition, and average retail selling price.

 How Much Will My Insurance Give Me For My Totaled Car

-The insurance company would choose to pay for the lower of the cost out of the above two options.
+The insurance company would choose to pay for the lower cost out of the above two options.
 When the insurance company decides to total your car, they may settle your claim by paying you cash if they chose the second option.
 There is one exception.
 If you had chosen the removing depreciation deduction endorsement when you had got cover for a new vehicle.
 You may ask to settle your total vehicle loss claim for the total list price and not the value after depreciation.

-Also remember to let the claim adjuster know if you did any repair work on your car and give them receipt copy.
+Also, remember to let the claim adjuster know if you did any repair work on your car and give them a receipt copy.
 It may be your responsibility to buy another vehicle if your claim is settled with cash.
 In some cases, you may feel that that claim settlement was not fair.
 You may check the price of comparable vehicles with dealers or trade publications.
 Get the average price by research.
-If it varies much, inform and follow up with your insurance provider.
+If it varies much, informs and follow up with your insurance provider.
 They may comply.

 In cases of disagreement of claim amounts less than $10000 you may approach the small claims court.
 If the amount is higher, getting legal advice may be wise.